Astro (company): Astro Go

+Astro Fibre

+Astro embarked on its broadband service in 2011 by collaborating with TIME dotCom to serve content over broadband through its Astro B.yond IPTV service.
+To further its place in the ISP space, Astro entered a partnership with sister company Maxis in 2019, resulting in the introduction of Astro & Broadband.
+In 2022, Astro became an Internet Service Provider and began offering standalone broadband through Astro Fibre, which is also offered to businesses through its BIZfibre services.

+Astro NJOI

+Astro NJOI is a Malaysia's first free-to-view satellite TV service by Astro.
+Launched in collaboration with the Government of Malaysia on 18 February 2012, it debuted with 18 channels and 19 radio stations.
+Currently, NJOI offers more than 50 channels in Full HD, most of the channels are available through newly revamped Family Pack.

+Connected boxes

+In November 2019, Astro launched the Ultra Box, its first self-installable set-top box which can be used with satellite or broadband/Wi-Fi.
+The main features are its better viewing experience with 4K UHD and access to cloud-based video recording as well as video-on-demand content.

+Expanding its set-top box offerings, Astro introduced the Ulti Box in 2021 which showcases similar features to the Ultra Box.
+The key difference is that the Ulti Box only provides HD resolutions rather than a 4K UHD experience.

 Criticism and controversies

 Monopoly over paid television market

-Astro has been criticised for its monopolistic practices in which it has become the dominant paid television service in Malaysia while its competitors ABNXcess, Mega TV, and MiTV were not able to compete against Astro and became defunct after Astro's launch.
+Astro has been criticised for its monopolistic practices in which it has become the dominant paid television service in Malaysia while its competitors ABNXcess, Mega TV, and MiTV were not able to compete against Astro and became defunct after its launch.
 Astro was the sole paid television operator in Malaysia until 2017 when another competitor, Telekom Malaysia's Unifi TV, emerged as a strong cord-cutting alternative.

 The Malaysian government's plan to regulate Android-based set-top boxes in 2019 raised concerns that Astro's dominance over the country's television content market would be enhanced.
 While Astro's exclusive rights to Malaysian broadcast content expired in 2017, the company continues to have non-exclusive broadcast privileges under the Communications and Multimedia Act 1998.
 Starting in 2022, the Malaysian Communications and Multimedia Commission will provide Content Applications Service Provider (CASP) licenses to 35 broadcasting companies, four of which are approved to deliver content via satellite television.